-Hold the printer perpendicular to the Lock's infrared LED as shown in Figure 1 and Figure 2.
+Hold the printer perpendicular to the Primary Lock side infrared LED as shown in Figure 1 and Figure 2.
 If the printer has been idle for some time, press the paper feed button to wake up the printer.
+The infrared LED is the lower LED as shown.